simonmilz/challenge/README.md

 - List all attributes defined in the phone model (except ID)
 - Push your work and create a pull-request into our base repository

-# My actual time I spent for implementation was: `x` hours
+# My actual time I spent for implementation was: `3` hours
+- Added typescript support.
+- Added scss-modules support.
+- Added bootstrap 4 design support.
+- Added Font Awesome support.
+- Structured by modules and components.

+- npm run start-server
+- npm run start-ui